Northern Pond Natural Area

 Description

-Old Tote Road Trail (0.7 miles): This easy trail begins at the "Inner" Parking Area and is the best access to the pond.
-It passes through mixed forest and crosses wetlands via narrow bog walkways.
-Along Thurlow Brook it skirts the base of a mature hemlock forest before reaching the ledges on the pond with swimming opportunities.
-Overnight camping here is not prohibited, but we strongly urge campers to Carry In, Carry Out!
-Privies are not available.
-Continuing southwards, the trail passes an area dominated by house-sized boulders draped with ferns.
-The young at heart love to scamper amongst these boulders.
-It ends at an irregularly flooded marsh used frequently by waterfowl.
+Old Tote Road Trail (0.7 miles): This easy trail begins at the parking area and is the best access to the pond.
+It passes through mixed forest and crosses wetlands via narrow wooden plank bridges.
+Along Thurlow Brook it skirts the base of a mature hemlock forest before reaching the ledges on the pond.
+Continuing southwards, the trail passes an area dominated by scenic house-sized boulders draped with ferns.
+It ends at a marsh frequented by birds, beaver and other wildlife.

-Hemlock Ridge Trail (0.3 miles): This moderately strenuous trail connects the end and middle of the Old Tote Road Trail to form a loop.
+Hemlock Ridge Trail (0.3 miles): This moderately strenuous trail connects the middle and end of the Old Tote Trail to form a loop.
 It ascends to the highest elevation of the area.
 The ascent and descent are moderately steep and rugged.
-A beautiful, mature hemlock forest exists on the north slope below the trail.
+A beautiful, mature hemlock forest grows on the north slope below the trail.

-Thurlow Brook Loop Trail (0.9 miles): This easy trail, which begins at the end of the Old Tote Road Trail, crosses the small stream draining the marsh via stepping stones.
-A quick right turn will lead you through mixed forest to the top of a steep bank with lovely views of the Northern Pond.
+Thurlow Brook Loop Trail (0.9 miles): This easy trail, which begins at the end of the Old Tote Trail, crosses the small stream draining a marsh via a plank bridge.
+A quick right turn will lead you through mixed forest to the top of a steep bank with views of Northern Pond.
 The trail then continues to the west, with views of Thurlow Brook.
 It passes the Beaver Dam Spur junction and continues through mostly mixed forest, soon grading to a mature stand of hemlocks and northern white cedars before it arrives at the western boundary.
-A power line abuts the NPNA at this point.
+A power line abuts the preserve at this point.
 The trail loops back towards its beginning, passing a vernal pool and other wetlands.

-Beaver Dam Spur (0.2 miles): This short, easy trail leads to an approximately 2-acre meadow dominated by sedges good botanizing opportunities, then Thurlow Brook and a large beaver dam - good places to look for birds and other wildlife.
+Beaver Dam Spur (0.2 miles): This short, easy trail leads to an approximately 2-acre meadow dominated by sedges and shrubs.
+Thurlow Brook and a large beaver dam can be seen.
+This is a good place to look for birds and other wildlife.

 Other Information

-Canoes and kayaks can be put in at a primitive launch site beyond a small parking area.
+• Canoes and kayaks can be put in at a primitive launch site beyond a small, inner parking area.

-These trails are not recommended for non-expert cross-country skiers due to their narrow width and occasional steepness.
+• These trails are not recommended for cross-country skiing or biking due to their narrow width and occasional steepness.
 While not officially prohibited, snowmobiling and ATVs are discouraged.
-Hunting, fishing, and trapping are allowed.
+Hunting and fishing are allowed.

 Trail Manager